Moving Beyond Flash: The Yahoo HTML5 Video Player

 With decisions determined, we set out to write a player that would remove our dependency on Flash to play video.
 The project was codenamed "Zoom," after the arch-nemesis of DC Comics' superhero, the Flash.

-The media pipeline of the player for HLS streaming would look as depicted in Figure 1 below.
 The player demuxes the incoming transport stream (MPEG-TS) into audio and video parts that are then packaged into the fragmented MP4 format that is understood by the MSE layer in the browser.